A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Researchers from Japan found that people who suffered from chronic heart failure and soaked in hot springs experienced decreased blood pressure and an overall improvement in their symptoms.

-As you sit in the water, your blood pressure drops, your blood circulation goes up, and your metabolism kicks in a bit.
-I’m not going to lie; you’ll probably feel a little funny at first.
-But eventually, your body will automatically adjust to the temperature of the water and allow you to relax after that.
+As you sit in the water, your blood pressure drops, your blood circulation increases, and your metabolism kicks in a bit.
+I won’t lie; you’ll probably feel slightly funny at first.
+Eventually, your body will automatically adjust to the temperature of the water and allow you to relax.

 3. Nourishes Skin

-Onsens that use hinoki wood are perfect for sensitive skin as it is gentle on the skin.
+Onsens that use hinoki wood are perfect for sensitive skin as they are gentle.
 In Japan, this Japanese cypress wood’s essential oil is traditionally used to treat skin irritations and injuries due to its antiseptic benefits.

-Being highly therapeutic with essential oils in it, it gives restoration treatments.
+It is highly therapeutic, and with essential oils, it provides restoration treatments.
 When bathing in the hinoki onsen, your skin will soak up all the goodness, making it feel soft and supple.

 #FunFact 5: Soap, antiseptics, perfume, cosmetics, and even hair treatments use the minerals and essential oils of Hinoki Wood!
 Now imagine all of the benefits of going for an onsen!